 “To the superstition of our common people (if superstition ever produced any good) we Greeks of today owe our existence.
 Without this most fortunate stubbornness of our predecessors, superstition would have increased even more, and the numerous orders of Western monks would have devastated the territory of suffering Greece, and the Nero-like criteria of the Holy Inquisition would have inflamed the Greeks." - Adamantios Korais

-A thousand and two things and persons, most of them insignificant, we remember and talk about.
-But who can remember some venerable persons who saved our race from spiritual tyranny.
+Of a thousand and two things and people, most of them insignificant, we remember and talk about.
+But who can remember some venerable people who saved our race from spiritual tyranny.
 The fear of spiritual slavery comes to us from the West just as our material slavery came to us from the East.

 Mark the Eugenikos can truly stand as the leader of those spiritual warriors to whom the Apostle Paul says the following words when writing to the Ephesians: “Finally, my brethren, be strong in the Lord and in the power of His might.
 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age.”
 Yes, Mark the Bishop of Ephesus heard these words of Paul well and nailed them firmly to his heart.
 And he went to war against the rulers of the darkness of this world, against the spirits of wickedness, armed as Paul commands the Ephesians.
 I think I see Saint Mark reading and rereading these instructions of Paul.
 He read them with greater fervor on the day he was leaving for Florence with the retinue of Emperor John Palaiologos.